frakxzo/PPE-detection-kit/README.md

 ## 🗺️ Roadmap & Future Development

-**Multi-Camera Integration:** Expanding the video capture logic to process parallel RTSP streams from multiple IP cameras simultaneously.
+**Multi Camera Integration:** Expanding the video capture logic to process parallel RTSP streams from multiple IP cameras simultaneously.

 **UI Enhancements:** Refining the Streamlit layout for better mobile responsiveness and optimizing the verification queue rendering.

-**Database Integration:** Moving the session-state alert logging to a persistent SQLite or PostgreSQL database for long-term compliance tracking.
+**Database Integration:** Moving the session state alert logging to a persistent SQLite or PostgreSQL database for long term compliance tracking.